Reproducing Kernel Hilbert Spaces for Virtual Persistence Diagrams: Pontryagin duality

 Since $(K(X,A),\rho)$ is a discrete abelian group (Lemma~\ref{prop:K-discrete-lc}), it is an LCA group in the sense of Definition~\ref{def:characters-dual}, and its Pontryagin dual $\widehat{K(X,A)}$ is compact.
 We now fix an explicit parametrization of characters.

-Recall from Section~\ref{subsec:LCA} that we identify $K(X,A)$ with the free abelian group $\mathbb Z^{X\setminus A}$ by sending the class of each $x_j\in X\setminus A$ to a basis vector $e_j$ and the collapsed basepoint $[A]$ to $0$.
+By the lattice identification in Equation~\eqref{eq:KXA-lattice}, we regard $K(X,A)$ as the free abelian group $\mathbb Z^{X\setminus A}$ by sending the class of each $x_j\in X\setminus A$ to a basis vector $e_j$ and the collapsed basepoint $[A]$ to $0$.
 Writing an element $k\in K(X,A)$ as a finite sum $k=\sum_j k_j e_j$, we have the following standard description of the dual group; see, for example, \cite{Folland2015CourseAH}.

 \begin{proposition} Write $\theta=(\theta_1,\dots,\theta_{|X\setminus A|})$ with $\theta_j\in[0,2\pi)$.
 Every character $\chi$ on $K(X,A)$ is of the form

 and this identifies $\widehat{K(X,A)}$ with the $|X\setminus A|$-torus $\mathbb T^{|X\setminus A|}=\mathbb R^{|X\setminus A|}/2\pi\mathbb Z^{|X\setminus A|}$.
 The pairing between $K(X,A)$ and its dual is